axionbuster/caet/README.md

   - **Inherent interactivity**: Some processes may, inherently, be interactive;
   they could also be perhaps, but not necessarily, adversarial.
-  - **State**: Both the universe and the object have *state*, which is not only about keeping information, but also, about time sensitivity.
+  - **State**: Both the universe and the object have *state*, which is not only about keeping information but, also, about being sensitive to time.

 The last bit can be a bit surprising.
 But, yes, all four concepts are the same thing, one single concept.